 Amy completed a vocational training as a computer operator in Phoenix, Arizona in July 1987.
 After a month of working at a database center, she concluded her employment and relocated to San Francisco.

-In January 1996, Amy’s son was born enduring multiple developmental disabilities, then later discovered a chromosomal abnormality.
-This event took a toll on her marriage and they divorced.
-Amy accepted this responsibility to focus on being a single mother.
-During this hiatus, Amy gathered new resources, create a website using WordPress, and connected to services who supported her project.
-Amy’s inspiration of starting NNVDA was based on her son’s disabilities to help other families who needed an accessible website to connect to service providers.
+In January 1996, Amy’s son was born enduring multiple developmental disabilities.
+Then in his early teenage years a chromosomal abnormality was discovered.
+This new discovery took a toll on her marriage.
+Amy focused on being a single mother.
+During this hiatus, Amy spent countess hours gathering information on resources, created a website, and networked with service providers in Northern Nevada.
+Amy’s inspiration of starting NNVDA was formed from her son’s challenges to encourage families who need access to reach these providers.

 In July 2010, NNVDA launched the Northern Nevada Disability Access website.